 This is a learning process for all involved.
 You are likely not going to be in the same room, so you’ll be figuring out how to work together and learning as you go.
 The more you work with someone AND give/receive feedback about how it went, the easier it will get.

-The effort you take to enlist and train a Moderator will be worth it when your session runs smoother and you are able to focus on the facilitation, knowing your Moderator is handling the many issues that emerge for people in virtual meetings.
+The effort you take to enlist and train a Moderator will be worth it when your session runs smoother and you are able to focus on the facilitation.
+Moreover, knowing your Moderator is handling the many issues that emerge for people in virtual meetings.

 About the Author: Leigh Ann Rodgers, Founder of Better Teams and Forward, is an IAF Certified Professional Facilitator with 20 years of experience in the human development field.
 Leigh Ann is a skilled meeting facilitator, trainer, and coach working across the globe to help leaders cultivate teams that are happy and high-performing.